North Korea says new ICBM puts U.S. mainland within range of nuclear weapons

 Trump, who was briefed on the missile while it was in flight, said it did not change his administration’s approach to North Korea, which has included new curbs to hurt trade between China and North Korea.

-Washington has said repeatedly that all options, including military ones, are on the table in dealing with North Korea.
+Washington has said repeatedly that all options, including military ones, are on the table in dealing with North Korea while stressing its desire for a peaceful solution.

 “Diplomatic options remain viable and open, for now,” U.S. Secretary of State Rex Tillerson said.